Indian-Youth-Climate-Network/IYCN-Blog/content/posts/defined-ambitions-undefined-implementation-india’s-ev-goal.md

   Goals (SDGs), the entire transportation sector globally will have to transition to cleaner fuels.
-According to IEA, 24% of the cumulative direct CO2 emissions are from the transportation sector, of which, road transportation alone accounts for about three quarters of transport emissions.
+According to IEA, 24% of the cumulative direct CO2 emissions are from the transportation sector, of which, road transportation alone accounts for about three-quarters of transport emissions.
 ---
 #### Introduction